Kaohsiung Transportation: Taxi, MRT, Light Rail and Bus Tips

 Taxi in Taiwan is affordable.
 Although Kaohsiung is sprawling, most of the popular attractions you will visit are not far from each other.
 Especially if traveling in a group, it may make more economic sense to grab a taxi than using other means.

 The only concern is the language barrier to call a taxi and explain your destination.
-My suggestion is to go to the nearest hotel, 7-Eleven or department store.
+My suggestion is to go to the nearest hotel, 7-Eleven or a department store.
 Someone who can speak English can help you call the taxi and communicate the destination for you.

 If the language is not an issue, feel free to flag them down on the street, or directly call a taxi: Xin Xing Xiang Taxi Company (新形象) at 07-315-6666.